Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 sequentially as the state of the network changes.

 It is possible to stream all ledgers or query for a specific ledger by its sequential id.
-Each returned value provides meta-data about the changes in that ledger, as weall as a summary of the network at that point of time.
+Each returned value provides meta-data about the changes in that ledger, as well as a summary of the network at that point of time.

 By default the results will be in ascending order from the earliest record.
 This behaviour can be modified with the `cursor` and `order` parameters.